jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 <br/><br/>

 # Conclusions
-### The quality of reviews can be determined by the data surrounding the review with an accuracy better than chance.
+### 1. The quality of reviews can be determined by the data surrounding the review with an accuracy better than chance.
-### Data about the users is the most important to consider when predicting the quality of a review.
+### 2. Data about the users is the most important to consider when predicting the quality of a review.
 (Of data types reviewed)
-### More analysis needs to be completed to improve prediction results.
+### 3. More analysis needs to be completed to improve prediction results.

-### Knowing that quality of reviews can be predicted as well as which pieces of data are the most important for these predictions is a stepping stone for helping Yelp and similar companies to better surface reviews that improve user retention, engagement and satisfaction.
-### Unfortunately, at this time the magnitude of this knowledge is not large enough to encourage significant action, though this will be improved in the near future.
+Knowing that the quality of reviews can be predicted, as well as which pieces of data are the most important for these predictions is a stepping stone for helping Yelp and similar companies to better surface reviews that improve user retention, engagement and satisfaction.
+Unfortunately, at this time the magnitude of this knowledge is not large enough to encourage significant action, though this will be improved upon in the near future.

 <br/><br/>